canvasxyz/canvas-docs/docs/tutorial/deploying-to-fly-io.md

 fly secrets set ETH_CHAIN_ID=1 ETH_CHAIN_RPC=https://mainnet.infura.io/v3/[API_KEY]
 ```

-**If you skip this step, you should modify the Dockerfile to add `--unchecked` to the canvas run command.** Otherwise, your app won't be able to start up in production:
+**If you skip this step, you should modify the Dockerfile to add `--unchecked` to the canvas run command.** Otherwise, your app won't be able to start in production.
+Replace the CMD line in Dockerfile:

 ```
 CMD ["canvas", "run", "--unchecked", "./spec.canvas.js", "--datadir", "/data"]